Question & Answer #1

 While I am not an advocate of feeling fearful about osteoporosis, you are right to be afraid when it comes to osteoporosis drugs like Forteo.
 As you point out, it does indeed have serious side effects.

 Forteo is teriparatide, a synthetic form of the human parathyroid hormone, or PTH.
 It’s given as an injection and is usually prescribed for those who can’t tolerate the digestive side effects of bisphosphonates.
 This strange drug’s mechanism of action remains a mystery, even to its manufacturer.
 And in animal studies, Forteo was shown to cause a lethal form of bone cancer called osteosarcoma.
 This side effect is so risky that Forteo can only be prescribed for 2 years or less.

 So really, taking Forteo doesn’t make much sense.
 Why risk a deadly cancer over a possible fracture?

-In contrast, the Save Our Bones Program is risk-free.
+In contrast, the Osteoporosis Reversal Program is risk-free.
 There are no side effects, unless you consider stronger bones and a healthier body “side effects”!

 Keep asking questions,